-Companies in the import export controls business can avoid costly legal mistakes when applying for or designating their Export Control Classification Number ( ECCN Code EAR 99 or Commerce Control List number) to their products and goods.
+Companies in the import export controls business can avoid costly legal mistakes when applying for or designating their Export Control Classification Number ( ECCN EAR99 or export commodity control number to their products and handling customs clearance and customs tariffs code for their goods.

-At Watson & Associates, LLC, our lawyers and consultants frequently work with CEOs and key management executives to make sure that the company’s ongoing operations flow smoothly with minimal risks.
+At Watson & Associates, LLC, our ITAR lawyers and consultants frequently work with CEOs and key management executives to make sure that the company’s ongoing operations flow smoothly with minimal risks when it comes to standard shipping requirements, transfer pricing solution, and customs clearance.
 Whether the company is a federal contractor or commercial operation, we can help.
 See our main page for list of services.

-Our Rates Beat the Competition and We Help You to Stay Out of Legal Trouble.
+Our Rates Beat the Competition and We Help You to Stay Out of Legal Trouble.h

-The penalties associated with making mistakes can gravely impact your business operations.
+The penalties associated with making mistakes with your export documentation requirements can gravely impact your business operations.
 This is where Watson & Associates’s export control lawyers and consultants can help.

-Here are some sobering statistics from the Bureau of Industry and Security that show how your company can be crippled for ECCN Number and export information code violations:
+Here are some sobering statistics from the Bureau of Industry and Security that show how your company can be crippled for ECCN Codes and export information code violations:

 Criminal penalties: 39 individuals and business convicted, $137,808,756 in criminal fines, $1,318,832 in forfeitures and 568 months of imprisonment.

 Administrative Penalties: 44 administrative cases; $60,488,000 in administrative penalties.